 Success tips when doing business in Malaysia

 - Government agencies play a vital role in all sectors and aspects of the country.
-All businesses deal with government agencies on a regular basis.
+When doing business in Malaysia, your company will have deal with government agencies on a regular basis.
 Foreign companies should be patient as much as possible as government authorities would always have the final say in any matter;

 - Your joint venture partner or Malaysian shareholder must not merely be a nominee for the sake of meeting the rules of Malaysia business registration by a foreigner.
 You should choose a partner that actually brings a lot to the table, including local knowledge necessary for your business to succeed in Malaysia;

-- Because Malaysian companies are not all well versed with international trade, we encourage our Clients to consistently use and sign contracts of service;
+- Because Malaysian companies are not all well versed with international trade, we encourage our Clients to consistently use and sign contracts of services once their Malaysia company is setup.;

 - Grants and other funding programs are available from the Malaysian federal and state governments, and in some cases from local councils.
 There are grants and other assistance available in many categories, including developing your business, innovation, and exporting.
 Healy Consultants assists our Clients locate the grants and assistance programs most relevant to your business.
-Clients will have clear understanding on how to set up a business in Malaysia;
+Clients will have clear understanding on how to take advantage of them when starting a company in Malaysia;

 - Entrepreneurs can benefit from Malaysia’s numerous Intellectual Property laws.
 Healy Consultants assists our Clients with trademark and patent registration.
 Registering your brand, trademark, and designs is particularly important.
 Note that brands and trademarks can only be registered in the name of Malaysian residents or Malaysian registered companies;